yamata2/stochastic-video-generation/README.md

 - NumPy 1.11

 ## Implementation
-- The model used in Denton and Fergus, "Stochastic Video Generation with a Learned Prior" <https://sites.google.com/view/svglp/>
+- The model used in Denton and Fergus, "Stochastic Video Generation with a Learned Prior" [blog](https://sites.google.com/view/svglp/)

 ## Example
-- $ cd train
+`$ cd train`
-- $ python learn.py
+`$ python ../src/learn.py`
--   (It may take several minutes to download moving MNIST dataset for the first time)
+`  (It may take several minutes to download moving MNIST dataset for the first time)` `$ python ../src/generate.py`

 ### Following must be taken into consideration
 - Reconstruction error (mse? cross entropy?)